 Well, nobody is perfect. 😉

-When you start with it, WooCommerce is still not easy, let’s face it:
+When you’re getting started with it, WooCommerce is not easy, let’s face it:

-• A learning curve is necessary to tame and understand its different menus.
-Even if it is used on your WordPress interface, which you are used to, WooCommerce has its own specificities.
+- A learning curve is necessary to tame and understand its different menus.
+Even though you use it on your WordPress interface, which you are used to, WooCommerce has its own specificities.

-• You don’t have a direct customer service (support) at your disposal.
+- You don’t have direct customer service (support) at your disposal.
 So you have to figure it out by yourself when you get stuck, by browsing tutorials and/or poking around on dedicated forums.

-• As with any WordPress site, you must manage the maintenance of your online store, i.e. ensure the updates and security of your online store.
-As with any WordPress site, in short.
+- As with any WordPress site, you must manage the maintenance of your online store, i.e., ensure the updates and security of your online store (as with any WordPress site).

 Beyond these few reasons, WooCommerce may simply not be the right solution for you, depending on your technical knowledge, your goals and your needs.